Better mortgage review

 Our take on Better mortgage

 Better is a digital mortgage lender that could help you save money over traditional lenders that often charge hundreds in origination and application fees.
-Because there’s no middleman or retail locations to support, it’s able to offer competitive rates and charges no origination fees or commissions.
+Because there’s no intermediary or retail locations to support, it’s able to offer competitive rates and charge no origination fees or commissions.

 The company gets high marks from customers, who praise the company’s service team and online loan portal, which allows you to track your loan status, communicate with your loan team and send in documents.
 Better also offers special discounts on its mortgages if you use an affiliated real estate agent.

 But its home loan selection is somewhat limited, there’s no in-person branches and it’s not available in all states.
 As a fully digital lender, Better is best suited for the tech-savvy, cost-conscious borrower who knows their way around a computer and prefers to handle everything electronically.